 Without defining, it becomes easy to understand D & I if one reads Verna Myers famous quote, ‘Diversity is being invited to the party.
 Inclusion is being asked to dance.’
 Verna Myers is a well-known diversity advocate.

-Inclusion in OH would mean that the health policies have taken into consideration their benefits and health status of all employees have been shared with them to be able to be productive and contribute safely to the organization, without harming one’s health or of the coworkers.
+Inclusion in OH would mean that the health policies have taken into consideration benefits and health status of all employees and have been shared with them to be able to be productive and contribute safely to the organization, without harming one’s health or of the coworkers.

 Gen Z, also called Zoomers, comprise around 25% of workforce and the percentage is increasing.
 Their expectations from workplace are different.
 Most are tech savvy with different levels of expertise.
 The recent Covid pandemic also forced the less savvy Zoomers to embrace the digital technology.
 As a result, they enjoy the idea of WoFA (work from anywhere).